Washington Heights, Manhattan: Landmarks and attractions

 The Paul Robeson Home, located on the corner of Edgecombe Avenue and 160th Street, is a National Historic Landmark building.
-Part of Washington Heights' historically Black southeastern area, the building is known for its famous African American residents including actor Paul Robeson, musician Count Basie, and boxer Joe Louis.
+Part of Washington Heights' historically black southeastern area, the building is known for its famous African-American residents, including actor Paul Robeson, musician Count Basie, and boxer Joe Louis.

 The Audubon Ballroom was originally a vaudeville and movie theater, built by William Fox of the Fox Film Corporation on the corner of Broadway and 165th Street.
 Since the 1930s the theater had been used as a meeting space for unions and other organizations, and in the 1950s hosted the annual New York Mardi Gras festival.
 The building acquired its greatest historical significance on February 21, 1965, when Malcolm X was assassinated there during a rally of the Organization of Afro-American Unity.
 The theater was seized by the city for unpaid back taxes in 1967 and, in the late 1980s, was planned for demolition in order to build a medical research center for Columbia University.
-After pushback by community members and Columbia students, the university reached a compromise in 1990 to restore part of the original facade and ballroom.
-As of 2021, the building houses Columbia's Mary Woodard Lasker Biomedical Research Building in addition to the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center, which houses documents related to the life and work of the two civil rights activists.
+After pushback by community members and Columbia students, the university reached a compromise in 1990 to restore part of the original façade and ballroom.
+As of 2021, the building houses Columbia's Mary Woodard Lasker Biomedical Research Building, in addition to the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center, which houses documents related to the life and work of the two civil rights activists.

 The United Palace was built in 1930 as the Loew's 175th Street Theater, designed primarily by Thomas W. Lamb (the same architect of the Audubon Ballroom) and featuring interior design work by Harold Rambusch.
 Originally a theater, it was bought in 1969 by televangelist Reverend Ike and became a church for the United Church Science of Living Institute.
 Made a New York City landmark in 2016, the United Palace also acts as a cultural center, hosting films and live performances as of 2021.

+In 2022, the City University of New York's Dominican Studies Institute proposed adding the Washington Heights-Dominican Cultural Historic District to the National Register of Historic Places; if designated, the district would run between 155th and 200th Streets.
+The New York State Board for Historic Preservation voted in September 2024 to recommend that the district be added to the NRHP, though many local residents opposed the designation because it excluded other ethnic groups.